Designated and Reserve Funds - 302.1

 - No expenditures will be made directly from these reserve funds.
 Dollars for major projects to be funded with dollars from reserves should be transferred from reserves to the appropriate operating fund and expended according to an approved plan (budget).

-Operating units may establish reserve funds with the approval of the Dean (or equivalent officer) and appropriate Vice Chancellor.
+Operating units may establish reserve funds with the approval of the dean (or equivalent officer), the unit’s vice chancellor, and the vice chancellor for finance and administration.

 Source: University-wide Policy, December 7, 1995